ValveSoftware/GameNetworkingSockets/README.md

 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=asabil.meson

 ## Roadmap
-The current focus is to get a stable release that matches the first release of this interface in the public Steamworks SDK.

-After that, here are some large features that we expect to add to a future
+Here are some large features that we expect to add to a future release:
-release:

 ### Bandwidth estimation
-An earlier version of this code implemented TCP-friendly rate control (RFC 5348) But as part of the reliability layer rewrite, bandwidth estimation has been temporarily broken, and a fixed (configurable) rate is used.
+An earlier version of this code implemented TCP-friendly rate control (RFC 5348).
+But as part of the reliability layer rewrite, bandwidth estimation has been temporarily broken, and a fixed (configurable) rate is used.
 It's not clear if it's worth the complexity of implementation and testing to get sender-calculated TCP-friendly rate control implemented, or a simpler method